Light Therapy: Why, When, and How to Use It

 Who Can Benefit from Light Therapy?

-You can benefit from light therapy if you have any of the following problems:
+You can benefit from light therapy lamp or box if you have any of the following problems:

 LED light therapy and UV light therapy both target skin conditions, such as chronic or cystic acne or psoriasis.
 Skin conditions that are treatable with light therapy include: